jmmounyemb/spring-openai/README.md

 ### Use the docker-compose file
 Open the docker-compose file
-before you run the command, provide your api key in OPENAI_API_KEY variable run the command
+Fill your api key in OPENAI_API_KEY environment variable Now, you can run the command

 ```shell
 docker-compose up